There is an accessible version of this website. You can click here to switch now or switch to it at any time by clicking Accessibility in the footer.

 Bishop Sproxton was elected by Pope John Paul II to the episcopacy in December 2001 and ordained a bishop on 21 February 2002 at St Mary's Cathedral, Perth by Archbishop Hickey.
 The co-consecrators were Bishop Justin Bianchini of Geraldton and Bishop Robert Healy, Emeritus Auxiliary Bishop of Perth.

-Within the Australian Catholic Bishop's Conference, Bishop Sproxton has been appointed to the Bishops’ Commission for Evangelisation, Laity and Ministry, he is also a member of the Bishops' Commission for Relations with Aboriginal and Torres Strait Islanders and the Bishops Commission for Social Justice - Mission and Service.
-Within the Archdiocese of Perth, the Bishop is Chairman of LifeLink and the Advisory Board for the Schools of Philosophy and Theology (Notre Dame University, Fremantle), the chair of the Archdiocesan Reconciliation Action Plan Committee a member of the Council of Priests, Archdiocesan Finance Council, Catholic Youth Council and St John of God Healthcare.
+Within the Australian Catholic Bishop's Conference, Bishop Sproxton has been appointed to the Bishops’ Bishops’ Commission for Evangelisation, Laity and Ministry, he is also a member of the Bishop’s Panel for Canon Law.
+Within the Archdiocese of Perth, the Bishop is Chairman of LifeLink and the Advisory Board for the Schools of Philosophy and Theology (Notre Dame University, Fremantle), the chair of the Archdiocesan Reconciliation Action Plan Committee a member of the Council of Priests and College of Consultors, Archdiocesan Finance Council, Catholic Youth Council and St John of God Healthcare.
 He is also a member of the Association of Heads of Churches.
 In 2018 he became a member of Catholic Social Services Western Australia.